mugdhaz31/PixAI/README.md

-🌟 Pixoreo
+# 🌟 Pixoreo

-Pixoreo is a sleek and powerful AI image generation platform that enables users to create stunning visuals in seconds.
+**Pixoreo** is a sleek and powerful AI image generation platform that enables users to create stunning visuals in seconds.
 Whether you're an artist, designer, developer, or just someone who loves visuals, Pixoreo makes AI-driven creativity accessible and fun.

+---

-🚀 Features
+## 🚀 Features

-🎨 AI Image Generation
+  **🎨 AI Image Generation**
   Users can create high-quality images from text prompts using advanced AI models.
 It's simple, fast, and efficient—perfect for creatives and developers alike.

-🧠 Prompt-to-Image Intelligence
+**🧠 Prompt-to-Image Intelligence**
   Pixoreo supports prompt tuning, enabling users to refine the output by experimenting with different styles, keywords, and modifiers.

-🌐 Responsive User Interface
+ **🌐 Responsive User Interface**
   Built with a modern tech stack, Pixoreo offers a clean and intuitive interface that works smoothly across devices.

-📁 Download & Share
+ **📁 Download & Share**
   Every generated image can be downloaded or shared easily—perfect for portfolios, social media, and design work.

-🌓 Dark Mode Support
+ **🌓 Dark Mode Support**
   Enjoy a comfortable viewing experience with built-in dark mode support.
 Switch between light and dark themes with one click.

-🔒 Secure & Scalable
+ **🔒 Secure & Scalable**
   Designed with performance and safety in mind, Pixoreo leverages secure APIs and scalable backend services for smooth user experience.

+---

-🔧 Installation
+## 🔧 Installation
 Follow these steps to set up Pixoreo locally:

 1. **Clone the Repository:**